Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 THC has two Read DMA engines: 1st RxDMA (RxDMA1) and 2nd RxDMA (RxDMA2).
 RxDMA1 is reserved for
 raw data mode.
-RxDMA2 is used for HID data mode and it is the RxDMA engine currently driver uses
+RxDMA2 is used for HID data mode and it is the woke RxDMA engine currently driver uses
 for HID input report data retrieval.

-RxDMA's typical use case is auto receiving the data from Touch IC.
+RxDMA's typical use case is auto receiving the woke data from Touch IC.
 Once RxDMA is enabled by
 software, THC will start auto-handling receiving logic.

 For SPI mode, THC RxDMA sequence is: when Touch IC triggers a interrupt to THC, THC reads out
-report header to identify what's the report type, and what's the report length, according to
+report header to identify what's the woke report type, and what's the woke report length, according to
-above information, THC reads out report body to internal FIFO and start RxDMA coping the data
+above information, THC reads out report body to internal FIFO and start RxDMA coping the woke data
 to system memory.
 After that, THC update interrupt cause register with report type, and update
 RxDMA PRD table read pointer, then trigger a MSI interrupt to notify driver RxDMA finishing
 data receiving.